NCAR/MechanismConfiguration/docs/source/v1/phases/index.rst

 The ``name`` of the phase is required and must be unique.
+As the current version of Mechanism Configuration only supports gas phases, a single phase named ``gas`` should be present in all configurations, and should contain all gas-phase species.

 The species array is required and must contain one or more elements.
 The ``name`` property is required for each element in the species